Respirator Type |

 Key Features

-- Battery powered blower forces contaminated ambient air through air-purifying filters
+Battery powered blower forces contaminated ambient air

-- Purified air delivered under positive-pressure to facepiece mask, helmet, or hood
+Purified air delivered under positive-pressure to

-- Worn when disposable and reusable half mask negative-pressure air-purifying respirators do not provide adequate protection
+Worn when disposable and reusable half mask

 Advantages

-- Provides greater protection than non-powered negative-pressure air-purifying respirators
+Provides greater protection than non-powered

-- Air delivery to facepiece mask, helmet, or hood ensures that leakage of contaminated air is usually outward
+Air delivery to facepiece mask, helmet, or hood

 - Fit testing not required

-- Various chemical cartridges or canisters available to eliminate chemicals including organic vapors and acid gases
+Various chemical cartridges or canisters available to

 - Provides both respiratory and eye protection